Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 Coming to terms with your own sexual orientation can be a confusing and difficult experience.
 If you grew up in a place where the LGBT+ community isn’t accepted, you may be afraid to admit to yourself that you are not straight.
-Likewise, if you have always thought of yourself as a gay man or a lesbian, it may be confusing to you if you suddenly find yourself attracted to a member of your non-preferred gender.
+Likewise, if you have always thought of yourself as gay or lesbian, it may be confusing for you if you suddenly find yourself attracted to a member of your non-preferred gender.

-You Are Attracted to Guys and Girls
+1. You Are Attracted to Guys and Girls

-Conversely, Your Own Gender Makes You Nervous
+2. Your Own Gender Makes You Nervous

 You may find yourself pushing people of your own gender away if you are bi or pan, but haven’t come to terms with your identity yet.
-This may sound counter-intuitive, but your own gender may make you feel uncomfortable if you aren’t ready to deal with your attractions.
+This may sound counterintuitive, but your own gender may make you feel uncomfortable if you aren’t ready to deal with your attractions.
 For example, straight women tend to be very comfortable hugging their female friends, but a closeted bi woman may feel uncomfortable hugging other women, subconsciously fearing that they inadvertently out themselves.

-You Fantasize About Your Own Gender
+3. You Fantasize About Your Own Gender

 You prefer to watch adult videos or read steamy stories featuring only your own gender, even if you sometimes also enjoy straight intimate content.
 If you find yourself fantasizing about being with someone of your own gender, chances are you, on some level, wish to experience it firsthand.

-You Felt Relieved When You First Heard the Term “Bisexual”
+4. You Felt Relieved When You First Heard the Term “Bisexual”

 When you first heard of bisexuality, you immediately felt less alone.
 Even if you weren’t yet ready to claim that label for yourself, it might have been a huge weight off your shoulders to find out there are other people out there who are attracted to multiple genders.

-Your “Happily Ever After” Could Go Either Way
+5. Your “Happily Ever After” Could Go Either Way

-You Can’t Make Up Your Mind
+6. You Can’t Make Up Your Mind

-Bisexual Stereotypes Offend You
+7. Bisexual Stereotypes Offend You

-On the other hand, you are probably also offended when you hear someone imply that all bisexuals are into threesomes, polyamory, or are promiscuous.
+You are probably also offended when you hear someone imply that all bisexuals are into threesomes, polyamory, or are promiscuous.
 Maybe you are afraid to call yourself bisexual because you know that these stereotypes do not apply to you.

-You Feel at Home in LGBT+ Spaces
+8. You Feel at Home in LGBT+ Spaces

 You feel more comfortable and at home with LGBT+ people, even if you have been in relationships that appear “straight” to the outside observer.
 Sometimes you just feel more at ease with people who have things in common with you, even if you aren’t ready to admit that about yourself yet.

-You Are Attracted to Androgyny
+9. You Are Attracted to Androgyny

 You find yourself attracted to androgynous people, even if you don’t know their actual gender identity.
 Though not all bi and pan people will be attracted to the androgynous look, if you are attracted to someone despite not knowing how they identify, you are likely non-monosexual.

-It Just Feels Right
+10. It Just Feels Right